eoas-ubc/eoas-ubc.github.io/_sources/jnotebooks-startup.md

 ## 1. Your command shell

 If you are not familiar with using a shell or command-line interface, a good place to start is [here](commandline.md).
-Or - a more conversational introduction is in our "crash course" page called [Shells, Systems and Git](al's_crashcorse/shells_crash_course.html).
+Or - a more conversational introduction is in our "crash course" page called [Command line & Shells](commandline.md).

 ## 2. Installing miniconda